Build Your Own Cornhole Boards: A Step-by-Step Guide Skip to content

 B) Tools Required

-Here is the list of tools you will be needed when making your cornhole board:
+Here is the list of tools you will need when making your cornhole board:

 • Drill and drill bits of various sizes like 3/8-inch bit and a 6-inch hole saw, or a smaller bit to begin a jigsaw cut.